monome/docs/iii/library/erosion.md

 ## instructions

-starts in _PLAY_
+*erosion* starts in **PLAY**.

+*Note: throughout this document we'll refer to knob turns as DELTA N, where N represents one of the four knobs.*

 ### PLAY

 - DELTA N: each knob outputs up to four CC values
+- KEY / LONG PRESS: go to EDIT
-- KEY/SHORT: go to SCENE
+- KEY / SHORT PRESS: go to SCENE

+### EDIT

+Holding the KEY for a few seconds from PLAY will pulse each knobs' LEDs, to ask which knob's values you'd like to edit.
+Select by slightly turning the chosen knob in either direction.
+The LEDs around this knob will brighten and short timeout will confirm your selection.

+Now you are editing parameters for the four elements of the knob you've selected.

+The PARAMETER CYCLE is: **min**, **max**, **slew**, **CC number**, **MIDI channel**, **active**

+- KEY / SHORT: change parameter (min, max, slew, CC, CH, active)
-- KEY/LONG: go to EDIT
+- KEY / LONG: SAVE, returns to PLAY
+- DELTA N: change selected parameter's value

+Each knob displays the parameter's value.
+An indicator of which parameter is shown underneath each knob as three tick marks (CCW moves towards zero, CW moves towards max):

+- left: **min**
+- right: **max**
+- center: **slew**

+Changes to **min** and **max** for each CC will send its value via MIDI.
+This is helpful not only to to help tune your instruments to the ranges you see, but for mapping mechanisms which look for incoming values.
+When changing parameter modes, all CC positions will be sent.

+Pressing the key again will display the **CC number** on the left side as pixel-numbers from top-to-bottom: 1, 1-9, 1-9.
+To get the CC number, assemble the digits (or see the diii screen for a numeric!)

+Pressing the key again will display the **MIDI channel** on the right side as a pixel number from bottom-to-top: 1-16.

+Pressing the key again will display **active** as a half-circle above the ring.
+Turn the knob CCW to deactivate.
+Deactivated positions cease to display the three ticks at the bottom, as a reminder of this off-state.

+After editing be sure to save your SCENE so it will return next time.

 ### SCENE

-Loads, saves, and erases scene data. a scene consists of the settings and current positions of the knobs and CC configuration per knob (min, max, slew, CC, CH, active).
+Loads, saves, and erases scene data.
+A scene consists of the settings and current positions of the knobs, as well as configuration per knob (including min, max, slew, CC, CH, active state).

-Scenes are organized into 8 BANKS, each with 8 SCENES
+Scenes are organized into 8 BANKS, each with 8 SCENES.

-- DELTA 1: select the BANK (position hightlighted)
+- DELTA 1: select the BANK (position highlighted)
-- DELTA 2: select the SCENE (position highlighted, slots with data rendered wide)
+- DELTA 2: select the SCENE (position highlighted, slots with data are rendered wider than empty slots)
 - DELTA 3: CW changes action to CLEAR (CCW resets to LOAD)
 - DELTA 4: CW changes action to SAVE (CCW resets to LOAD)

-If ring 3/4 are not lit, action is LOAD (default).
+If rings 3/4 are not lit, action is LOAD (default).

-- KEY/SHORT: abort, back to PLAY
+- KEY / SHORT PRESS: abort, return to PLAY
+- KEY / LONG PRESS: execute queued action
-- KEY/LONG: execute action.
-LOAD (if slot is not empty) will return you to PLAY.
+  - if the SCENE slot is not empty, LOAD'ing will return you to PLAY

-### EDIT

-First you will be presented with which knob to edit, the knobs will pulse.
-Select by turning the chosen knob either direction slightly.
-A short timeout will confirm your selection.

-Now you are editing parameters for the four elements of the knob you previously selected.

-- KEY/SHORT: change parameter (min, max, slew, CC, CH, active)
-- KEY/LONG: save, returns to PLAY
-- DELTA N: change parameter value

-PARAMETER CYCLE: min, max, slew, CC number, MIDI channel, active

-Each knob displays the parameter value (CCW towards zero, CW towards max).
-Below each knob is an indicator of the parameter, shown as three tick marks.

-- left: min
-- right: max
-- center: slew

-CC is displayed on the right side as pixel-numbers from top-to-bottom: 1, 1-9, 1-9.
-To get the CC number, assemble the digits (or see the diii screen for a numeric!)

-CH is displayed on the left side as a pixel number 1-16.

-Active is shown with a half-circle over the top of the ring.
-Deactivated positions cease to display the three ticks at the bottom as a reminder of this off-state.

-Changes to min and max will send the this CC value via MIDI, to help tune your instruments to the ranges you seek.
-When changing parameter modes all CC positions will be sent.

-After editing be sure to save your SCENE so it will return next time.

-Note that a SCENE will be saved with current positions of each knob, so resuming in the exact state is assured.
+*Note: a SCENE will be saved with current positions of each knob, so resuming in the exact state is assured.*

-When booting up the last-saved SCENE will be active.
+When booting up, the last-saved SCENE will be active.